loickballoy/Yobo/README.md

-# 🧪 Muka
+# 🧪 Yobo

-Muka is a mobile application that allows users to **scan pharmaceutical products** by barcode (EAN) and get:
+Yobo is a mobile application that allows users to **scan pharmaceutical products** by barcode (EAN) and get:
-- Product information (name, category, country of issue, image)
+- Product information (name, image, effects)
 - Possible interactions with micronutrients
 - Side effects and patient-related effects extracted from curated datasets